Quantitative proteomics: Metal-coded tags

 Metal-coded tags (MeCAT) method is based on chemical labeling, but rather than using stable isotopes, different lanthanide ions in macrocyclic complexes are used.
 The quantitative information comes from inductively coupled plasma MS measurements of the labeled peptides.
 MeCAT can be used in combination with elemental mass spectrometry ICP-MS allowing first-time absolute quantification of the metal bound by MeCAT reagent to a protein or biomolecule.
-Thus it is possible to determine the absolute amount of protein down to attomol range using external calibration by metal standard solution.
+Thus it is possible to determine the absolute amount of protein down to attomole range using external calibration by metal standard solution.
 It is compatible to protein separation by 2D electrophoresis and chromatography in multiplex experiments.
 Protein identification and relative quantification can be performed by MALDI-MS/MS and ESI-MS/MS.

 Mass spectrometers have a limited capacity to detect low-abundance peptides in samples with a high dynamic range.
-The limited duty cycle of mass spectrometers also restricts the collision rate, resulting in an undersampling Sample preparation protocols represent sources of experimental bias.
+The limited duty cycle of mass spectrometers also restricts the collision rate, resulting in an undersampling.
+Sample preparation protocols represent sources of experimental bias.